None of what we do in the Honors program is possible without you. So, first, THANK YOU!

 Students will ONLY earn Honors credit if they earn a B or better in the course AND a B or better on their Honors component.
 If you report the student earned a C+ or lower, we will note in our records that they did NOT earn Honors credit.
 They will still earn regular credit for the course.
 Their transcript does not record the low grade on the Honors contract; the student will simply need to take an additional Honors class before they graduate.

 Yes, please.
-We need to have that for our records.
-You can report they received an F on the Honors component.
+Unless they officially withdrew from their contract, we need to have that information for our records.
+You can report they received an F on the Honors project.
+The F will not impact their overall USI grade or appear on their transcript.

 No, you don't have to.
 We know you are very busy and your time is valuable.
 But we really, really hope you will!
 If you're looking for ways to make sure the Honors component is challenging for the student, but not time-consuming for you, please call us and we'll talk through options.
 Thank you for being AWESOME.